 Sweden enjoys a modern infrastructure, and all modes of transportation are very reliable, efficient, and generally timely.
 Sweden can be reached by air, ferry, car, and rail.
-Prior to the pandemic, there were a few airlines that offered non-stop U.S.- Sweden flights from cities such as Los Angeles, New York, and Chicago, but this has ceased during the pandemic.
-Flights from the U.S. arrive at Stockholm Arlanda Airport, 40 minutes north of the city of Stockholm.
+Delta Airlines and United Airlines have seasonal non-stop flights to Sweden.
+Other airlines such as SAS offer direct flights to Stockholm from New York, Chicago, and Miami.
+SAS also offers a direct flight between Goteborg and New York.
+Flights to Stockholm arrive at Arlanda Airport, 40 minutes north of Stockholm.
 When taking a cab from the airport, the price should be confirmed prior to departure.
-There is also a high-speed train as well as bus service from Arlanda Airport to Stockholm’s downtown Central Station.
-In cities, public transportation is mainly used including subways, trains, trams, and buses.
+There is also a high-speed train as well as a bus service from Arlanda Airport to Stockholm’s downtown Central Station.
+Flights to Gothenburg arrive at Landvetter Airport, 20 minutes from Gothenburg center.
+When traveling into the city, one can take a cab or a bus service.

+In cities, public transportation is most popular.
+It consists of subways, trains, trams, and buses.
 These are generally very reliable with extensive routes and connections.
-Sweden has right hand traffic and when driving in Sweden, seatbelts must be used, and headlights must be on, regardless of time of day or time of year.
+Sweden has right hand traffic and when driving, seatbelts must be worn by all, and headlights must be on, regardless of time of day or time of year.
+Drivers must be 18 or older and hold a valid driver’s license.
 Snow tires are mandatory Dec 1-March 31.
 Car rentals are readily available but at prices that exceed U.S. averages.

 Local Time, Business Hours and Holidays

 The 24-hour clock is recommended to avoid confusion.
 Sweden is +1GMT but observes winter- and summertime changes (+2GMT) from the last Sunday in March to the last Sunday in October.
 Business office hours are generally 8 am through 5 pm and are closed on weekends, while retail stores are often open 10 am to 8 pm, five days per week and slightly shorter on weekends.

 Temporary Entry of Materials and Personal Belongings